Woman arrested in fatal July 11 wrong-way freeway crash

 PHOENIX (AP) - A 22-year-old Glendale woman has been arrested in a wrong-way crash on a Phoenix-area freeway that caused the death of a Goodyear woman.

-Delilah was released from a rehabilitation facility and arrested Wednesday on suspicion of second-degree, endangerment and criminal damage in the July 11 crash that killed 20-year-old Laiquan Lemon.
+Delilah Castillo was released from a rehabilitation facility and arrested Wednesday on suspicion of second-degree, endangerment and criminal damage in the July 11 crash that killed 20-year-old Laiquan Lemon.

 The Department of Public Safety said Castillo was driving northbound in southbound lanes of Loop 101 near Union Hills Drive when her car collided with Lemon’s car.